LUFA199x/Free-AWS-Project-Bootcamp-/README.md

-# Learning-Bash-with-GPS-from-Microsoft
-Moderators are GPS and another Microsoft Developer
+# Hand-On Projects for learning and implementation purpose